-Software Technology (ST) is the right programme for you if your goal is to become any of the following:
+Software Technology is the right specialization for you if your goal is to become any of the following:

-A practitioner has theoretical knowledge and practical skills in a broad range of software engineering phases, encompassing architecture, design, construction and validation techniques and tools.
-He/she is also competent to address specific software engineering challenges in application areas, such as sensor networks, information systems and security.
+- Software Practitioner: A practitioner has theoretical knowledge and practical skills in a broad range of software engineering phases, from architecture, design and construction to validation techniques and tools.
+As a software practitioner you are also competent in addressing specific software engineering challenges in different application areas, such as sensor networks, information systems and security.

-A researcher is well equipped to carry out theoretical and experimental research in the realm of software engineering technologies, programming or design paradigms, or software engineering methods.
+- Researcher: A researcher is equipped to carry out theoretical and experimental research in the realm of software engineering technologies, programming or design paradigms, or software engineering methods.
 As a researcher you can find ways to improve the reliability of software and systems.

-Software Technology graduates have a thorough knowledge and understanding of the different phases of the scientific and design discipline of the entire software lifecycle (ranging from requirements engineering over architectural and detailed design to construction and quality assurance).
-You will also have practical experience with the application of software engineering methods and tools in the development of large-scale systems.
-You know the trade-offs between alternative software engineering techniques, and can make educated decisions throughout the software lifecycle.
+As a Software Technology graduate you will have a thorough knowledge and understanding of the different phases of the scientific and design discipline of the entire software lifecycle (ranging from requirements engineering, architectural and detailed design to construction and quality assurance).
+You will also have practical experience in applying software engineering methods and tools in the development of large-scale systems.
+You will know the trade-offs between alternative software engineering techniques, and be able to make educated decisions throughout the software lifecycle.

-At last, ST graduates have practical experience conducting scientific research in software engineering technologies, programming or design paradigms and software engineering methods.
-As a result, you are a valuable contributor to this area of research and are adept at following trends and applying results.
+Finally, you will have practical experience in conducting scientific research in software engineering technologies, programming or design paradigms and software engineering methods.
+As a result, you will be a valuable contributor to this area of research, adept at following trends and applying results.

-There are a lot of good reasons for coming to the UT to get your Master’s degree in Computer Science but these are the top three reasons:
+There are a lot of good reasons for coming to the UT to get your Master’s degree in Computer Science but these are the three main reasons:

 - Our Computer Science programme combines highly specialized areas of computer science.
 The two main pillars are: Dependable Networked Systems and Human Centered Computing.
 Software Technology plays a major role in enabling dependable networked systems.
 We will give you the tools you need to make a valuable and lasting contribution to this fascinating and challenging field.

 - Your lecturers are renowned researchers eager to share their latest insights with you.
-They have ‘world-leading competencies in the ability to do multi-disciplinary research’, according to an international review of nine Dutch universities.
-In the review, the UT got the highest score.
-The quality of our research is excellent and our societal impact is ‘impressive’, the review committee said.
+We have world-leading competencies in the ability to do multi-disciplinary research.
+The quality of our research is excellent, with a large impact on society.

-- One of the reasons for our success, according to the committee, is that we combine computer science and engineering with social sciences.
+- One of the reasons for our success is that we combine computer science and engineering with social sciences.
 This is typical of the UT’s High Tech Human Touch approach.